FreddieFruitSticks/Monitor/README.md

 	  }
 	}

-and in sites-enabled we create a symlink: ln -s /etc/nginx/sites-available/monitor monitor
+and in sites-enabled we create a symlink: ln -s /etc/nginx/sites-available/monitor monitor.
+Restart nginx; sudo service nginx restart